Advice to new Physics students on Level 1 module choices

 Unlike the Mathematics modules listed above, this module is taught by the Physics Department and is not designed to teach you new Mathematics.
 Instead it aims to consolidate your existing knowledge of key mathematical concepts and to equip you with the skills that you need in order to utilise the Mathematics that you learnt at school.
 It involves a large number of exercises enabling you to practise and achieve confidence and fluency in techniques such as basic algebra, trigonometry, vectors and calculus.
 This module is particularly recommended if you have taken a year out between school and university, or you have progressed from the Foundation Programme (F302), or you did not take Further Mathematics at A-Level (or equivalent).
 Current students who had a long gap between school and university have said that they found this module useful.
 We strongly recommend that you take Maths Toolkit module if you correctly answered less than 50% of the straighforward core questions (identified by a heart sign) in the Mathematics Workbook and consider taking another module as your elective if you correctly answered more than 90% of them.

 There is no way to take both PHYS1081 and PHYS1141.

-If you have chosen MATH1061+MATH1071 as your Mathematics modules then you are recommended to take MATH1051 Analysis 1 as your final module, because this increases your module options should you decide to change programme at the end of your first year (e.g. transfer to a Joint Honours degree in Mathematics and Physics).
+If you have chosen MATH1061+MATH1071 as your Mathematics modules then you are recommended to take MATH1051 Analysis 1 as your final module, because this increases your module options should you decide to change programme at the end of your first year (in particular, if you want to keep open the possibility of transferring to a Joint Honours degree in Mathematics and Physics then you must take MATH1051 in year 1).
 However, in principle you may choose any module (as described above) instead of MATH1051.

 - PHYS1081 Introduction to Astronomy